Key Stage 2

 As pupils progress from KS2 to KS3 our aim is to ensure that all pupils are as independent as possible with their personal hygiene as well as their academic learning.
-Pupils are encouraged to organise themselves for lessons they are attending as well as managing their own belongings for subjects such as P.E and rural studies.
+Pupils are encouraged to organise themselves for lessons they are attending as well as manage their own belongings for subjects such as PE and rural studies.

 Within PSHE lessons and across the curriculum pupils will be taught how to identify a range of emotions and subsequently appropriate ways to deal with them, identifying things they are good at and what is needed for them to move into KS4 in terms of picking their options, managing peer pressure and friendship groups, puberty changes and how our body may react to these changes, healthy and unhealthy relationships as well as the importance of keeping our hygiene, bodies and minds healthy.
 Pupils will also explore managing finances, diversity within the community and managing online information appropriately.